Set the TS Gateway Server Authentication Method

 Applies To: Windows Server 2008

-The following procedure describes how to use the Group Policy Management Console (GPMC) to set an authentication method for Terminal Services clients that connect to internal network resources through a TS Gateway server.
+This procedure describes how to use the Group Policy Management Console (GPMC) to set an authentication method for Terminal Services clients that connect to internal network resources (computers) through a TS Gateway server.

 To manage Group Policy on a Windows Server 2008-based domain controller, you must first add the Group Policy Management Console feature.
 To do this, start Server Manager, and then under Feature Summary, click Add Features.
 On the Select Features page, select the Group Policy Management check box.
 Follow the on-screen instructions to complete the installation.

-To change Group Policy settings for a domain or an organizational unit (OU), you must be logged on as a member of the Domain Admins group, Enterprise Admins group, or the Group Policy Creator Owners group, or have been delegated the appropriate authority over Group Policy.
+To change Group Policy settings for a domain or an organizational unit (OU), you must be logged on as a member of the Domain Admins, Enterprise Admins, or the Group Policy Creator Owners group, or have been delegated the appropriate control over Group Policy.

 To set the TS Gateway server authentication method